evanmayer/effex/README.md

 # effex

-effex computes the [cross-correlation](https://en.wikipedia.org/wiki/Cross-correlation) of signals from two USB software-defined radios ([RTL-SDR](https://www.rtl-sdr.com/about-rtl-sdr/)s) with synchronized clocks.
+effex is a software-defined [correlator](https://astronomy.swin.edu.au/cosmos/C/Correlator).
+It computes the [cross-correlation](https://en.wikipedia.org/wiki/Cross-correlation) of signals from two USB software-defined radios ([RTL-SDR](https://www.rtl-sdr.com/about-rtl-sdr/)s) with synchronized clocks.
 This has applications in radio astronomy and remote sensing.

 The library is written in Python and is driven by a command line application: